30 Best Christmas Movies on Hallmark

 16. This Is Christmas (2022)

-Set against the enchanting backdrop of London during the Christmas season, this romantic comedy directed by Chris Foggin follows Adam and Emma on their daily commute from the quaint village of Langton to the bustling city.
-Along their journey, they encounter the same group of passengers every day, forming unexpected connections and festive friendships.
-The film is a muggle venture of the Harry Potter fame Dean Thomas (Alfred Enoch) alongside Kaya Scodelario, bringing charm and chemistry to this holiday tale.
+Set against the beautiful backdrop of London during the Christmas season, this romantic comedy directed by Chris Foggin follows Adam and Emma on their daily commute from the quaint village of Langton to the bustling city.
+Along their journey, they encounter the same group of passengers daily, forming unexpected connections and festive friendships.
+This familiarity leads Adam to invite the whole carriage for a Christmas party.
+The film stars Alfred Enoch as Adam and Kaya Scodelario as Emma, who bring charm, chemistry, and familiarity to this holiday tale.
+You can watch ‘This Is Christmas’ here.

 15. Christmas with the Darlings (2020)

-When work meets holiday magic, ‘Christmas with the Darlings‘ truly shines.
-Directed by Catherine Cyran, the film centers on Jessica Lew (Katrina Law), who is set to leave her executive assistant position but decides to help her boss’s younger brother, Max (Carlo Marks), with his orphaned nieces and nephew during Christmas.
+Bringing together work and holiday magic, ‘Christmas with the Darlings‘ truly shines.
+Directed by Catherine Cyran, the film centers on Jessica Lew (Katrina Law), who is set to leave her executive assistant position but decides to help her boss’s younger brother, Max Darlington (Carlo Marks), with his orphaned nieces and nephew, who arrive during Christmas and make the occasion fun-worthy for the kids.
 As they try to make sense of the festive season together, unexpected bonds form and sparks fly.
-The film’s storytelling, combined with delightful performances and the enchanting backdrop of Christmas traditions, makes ‘Christmas with the Darlings’ a memorable holiday romance that soothes the heart.
+The film’s storytelling, delightful performances, and enchanting backdrop of Christmas traditions make ‘Christmas with the Darlings’ a memorable holiday romance that soothes the heart.
+You can stream it here.

 14. Christmas in Evergreen: Letters to Santa (2018)

-In ‘Christmas in Evergreen: Letters to Santa,’ the magic of the holiday season comes alive in a truly enchanting way.
-Directed by Sean McNamara, the film transports viewers to the picturesque town of Evergreen, where (Jill Wagner) Lisa discovers a mysterious 25-year-old letter to Santa.
-Determined to fulfill the letter’s wishes, she partners with Kevin (Mark Deklin), and together, they embark on a heartfelt journey that rekindles community spirit and sparks romance.
-Infused with nostalgia, romance, and the essence of generosity, this enchanting film crafts a holiday journey that rekindles the enchanting spirit and joyous essence of Christmas.
+In ‘Christmas in Evergreen: Letters to Santa,’ the magic of the holiday season comes alive in a truly magical way.
+Directed by Sean McNamara, the film transports viewers to the picturesque town of Evergreen, where Lisa (Jill Wagner), who arrives at the place (her hometown) for the occasion, discovers a mysterious 25-year-old letter to Santa while applying her retail designer skills to restore a historic general store.
+Determined to fulfill the letter’s wishes, she partners with a local contractor named Kevin (Mark Deklin), and together, they embark on a heartfelt journey that rekindles community spirit and sparks romance.
+Infused with nostalgia, romance, and the essence of generosity, this film crafts a holiday journey that rekindles the enchanting spirit and joyous essence of Christmas.
 You can watch it here.

 13. Holly & Ivy (2020)

-In the tale of ‘Holly & Ivy,’ director Dwight H. Little crafts a story where holiday miracles unfold in unexpected ways.
-Starring Janel Parrish as Melody, a woman who returns to her hometown to care for her dying neighbor’s children, the film explores themes of love, loss, and the power of community.
-Alongside Melody is Ivy, the neighbor who entrusts her children’s future to Melody’s care.
-As Melody untangles her own grief and bonds with the children, she learns the true meaning of family and finds hope amidst the Christmas season.
+In the tale of ‘Holly & Ivy,’ director Erica Dunton crafts a story where holiday miracles unfold in unexpected ways.
+Starring Janel Parrish as Melody, a woman who returns to her hometown to care for her dying neighbor Nina’s children, Holly & Ivy, the film explores themes of love, loss, and the power of community.
+Alongside Melody is Adam (Jeremy Jordan), a contractor with whom she teams up to renovate her new fixer-upper.
 ‘Holly & Ivy’ captures the essence of compassion and the transformative magic of love, making it a must-watch for the holidays.
 You can watch the film here.

 12. On the 12th Date of Christmas (2020)